m4xbrg/your-site/src/content/courses/math-calculus-limits.md

 tags: []
 ---

-This course elaborates on intuitive and formal perspectives on limits and continuity, explaining how local behavior near points anchors precise definitions that support later calculus techniques.
+This course expands on Intuitive and formal notions of limits, continuity of functions, and the local behavior of functions near a point.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.